john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/sunday.md

 ## 8:45 AM - GCC - Pass 2

 On a roll this morning.
 We'll see if it holds out.

 Pass 2 for GCC is running...

+> It worked!
+I tested with a dummy program and it worked!

+So we're doing a LOT better than yesterday.

+## Noon - Into the Core

+Well, GCC took FOREVER to compile, but here we are.